 23. Animal Hope and Wellness Foundation

-Based in Sherman Oaks, California, the Animal Hope and Wellness Foundation was established in 2011 to focus solely on rescuing abused and neglected animals.
+Based in Sherman Oaks, Calif., the Animal Hope and Wellness Foundation was established in 2011 to focus solely on rescuing abused and neglected animals.
 Many animals cared for by the group have been beaten, kicked, shot, run over or used for gang initiations.

 Under the direction of founder Marc Ching, the nonprofit has also become a leader in ending the brutal dog meat trade in Asia.
 He regularly embarks on rescue trips to Asia, going undercover at slaughterhouses in an attempt to save dogs and raise awareness of the issue.